-There’s a little harbour that supports a small fleet of fishing boats and a long stretch of golden sand at Sennen Cove beach, popular with families and surfers alike.
+There’s a little harbour that supports a small fleet of fishing boats, a lifeboat station, a selection of shops and galleries, cafe's and a pub.
+It also has perhaps the finest of golden sand in West Cornwall, popular with families and surfers alike.

 - Access to spectacular walks on the South West Coast Path